Mirantis/virtlet/docs/volumes.md

 Here we set hostname for the VM, inject an ssh public key and provide a script that executed by cloud-init.
 There's helper script named [examples/vmssh.sh](../examples/vmssh.sh) that can be used to access VMs over ssh after providing ssh keys for them (it defaults to using a sample key from examples/ directory).

-Virtlet's cloud-init mechanism is not finalized yet and will change in future so as to support dynamic metadata generation and passing metadata via the metadata server instead of `NoCloud`.
+Virtlet's cloud-init mechanism is not finalized yet and will change in future so as to support dynamic metadata generation and passing metadata via the metadata server along with `NoCloud` datasource.

 #### Supported features of RBD Volume definition